nonameshere3803/players_guide/content/Inhabitants of the New World/Factions/The Kintsugi/Untitled.md

 ---
-title: Story of the New World
-description: A collection of brief historical accounts of the New World
+title: The Kintsugi
+description: An overview of The Kintsugi.
-draft: false
+draft: true
 tags:
+  - people
-  - things
+  - kintsugi

 ---

 TODO: 1–2 sentences of orientation (optional).
 Delete this line if you want it ultra-minimal.